geoerika/TinyApp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express
+TinyApp is a full stack web application built with JavaScript, Node, and Express.
+It allows users to create their own short urls.

 ## Final Product